|

 they are having a problem with their live data link.

-Most brands of cameras (ACS, RedFlex, etc.) have a second time
+Most brands of cameras (ACS, RedFlex, etc.) have an additional time

 counter, often called "elapsed time," which starts at zero at the